yuanby8270/row-guild-roster/README.md

             },

             toggleSquadMember: function(id) {
-                // Find by ID, regardless if stored as string or object const index = this.currentSquadMembers.findIndex(m => (typeof m === 'string' ? m : m.id) === id);
+                const index = this.currentSquadMembers.findIndex(m => (typeof m === 'string' ? m : m.id) === id);
                 if (index > -1) {
                     this.currentSquadMembers.splice(index, 1);
                 } else {
                     if (this.currentSquadMembers.length >= 5) return;
-                    // Add as object to support status this.currentSquadMembers.push({ id: id, status: 'pending' });
+                    this.currentSquadMembers.push({ id: id, status: 'pending' });
                 }
                 this.renderSquadMemberSelect();